Skip to main content Skip to footer site map

 Employees may leave their jobs for various reasons, from family demands to pursuing new career fields.
 However, compensation and benefits often play a significant role in their decision to stay or go.

-If you are experiencing turnover, asking departing employees if benefits influenced their decision is crucial.
+If you are experiencing turnover, ask departing employees if benefits influenced their decision.
 For instance, if high healthcare costs are a concern, it might be time to evaluate whether your benefits contribute to employee attrition.

 Employee Morale Is Lagging

-Drops in employee morale can reveal if your benefits are inadequate.
-Benefits help to provide peace of mind, helping employees save for retirement and cover medical costs.
-When these concerns affect productivity, it’s time to reassess your benefits package.
+Drops in employee morale might be telling you that your benefits package needs a refresh.
+Benefits can help to provide peace of mind by helping your team save for retirement and cover medical expenses.
+If worries like these are seeping into the workplace, it’s time to reevaluate what you’re offering.

 The Industry Standard Has Shifted